pjambet/blog/content/posts/railway-oriented-programming-scala.md

 railway.apply(Request(name = "Pierre", email = "hello@pjam.me"))
 ```

 You may have noticed that we did not include `sendEmail` in the railway.
 I don't think it adds much to what we already have, and we've already written a lot of code so far, I didn't want to add anything unnecessary.
-It's also worth mentioning that my post was based on two sources, the slide deck and the blog post, and only the deck includes
+It's also worth mentioning that my post was based on two sources, the slide deck and the blog post, and only the deck includes the `sendEmail` piece.

 ### Didn't we basically re-implement Either